Victor-Palacios/brain_tumors_deep_learning/README.md

 Project Description
 ----

-This repository is about using deep learning to detect tumors in the brain.
+This repository is about using deep learning to detect a tumor biomarker in the brain.
 This is repo is for a kaggle competition: https://www.kaggle.com/c/rsna-miccai-brain-tumor-radiogenomic-classification

 ----